 Extreme Punishment: Comparative Studies in Detention, Incarceration and Solitary Confinement, editor with Keramet Reiter (Palgrave MacMillan, 2015)

 The Guantánamo Effect: Exposing the Consequences of U.S. Detention and Interrogation Practices, contributor with Eric Stover, Laurel Fletcher, and Stephen Smith Cody (UC Press, 2009).
 Additional research and commentary have appeared in such diverse outlets as the Annual Review of Law and Social Science, the International Encyclopedia of the Social and Behavioral Sciences, Foreign Policy, Foreign Affairs, US News and World Reports, and elsewhere.

 RECENT MEDIA APPEARANCES

-- PBS NewsHour, discussing the launch of the Human Rights Investigations Lab, February 2017
+- PBS NewsHour(link is external), discussing the launch of the Human Rights Investigations Lab, February 2017

 - “Hiding in Plain Sight: The Pursuit of War Criminals from Nuremberg to the War on Terror,” ALOUD Podcast Series, Jan.
 17, 2017

 - UC Berkeley students work to authenticate photos, videos from conflict zones, ABC 7 News, July 13, 2017.